tanikina/anaphora-in-dialogue/index.md

 March 2023: Presentations

 **Location:** Hybrid format means that we will offer a Zoom room for the course (students will receive the access details per mail after the registration).
 Students can also attend the course in person (C7.3 Seminar room 1.12).

+IMPORTANT: Our first meeting on Thursday (3.11) will be online (Zoom, room 3).
+All registered participants should have received an email with the access details per email.
+If not, please contact the course organizers or visit our channel in Teams (see below) to find the access data for Zoom.

 **Teams channel:** [Link to the MS Teams channel]